DP-Fusion: Token-Level Differentially Private Inference for Large Language Models

 \subsection{Private Inference}

-In private inference~\cite{pmlr-v75-dwork18a, flemings2024differentially} for LLMs, the goal is to generate text given a context so that the information that can be inferred about sensitive tokens in the context by observing the LLM's outputs is bounded.
-Attackers can adaptively query the mechanism, e.g., run jailbreak~\cite{bhatt2024cyberseceval,shen2024anything, jailbreak_survey}, membership inference~\cite{black_box_system_prompt_extr}, or reconstruction attacks~\cite{prompt_extraction,inversion_main} using (i)~generated outputs and (ii)~the provider's LLM parameters (in a \emph{gray-box} attack) to learn sensitive information in its context.
-We provide a description of the four methods for achieving private inference that we consider as baselines.
+We define a private inference method for LLMs so that no attacker can reliably infer sensitive information about the input given the output generated by the LLM.
+Attackers could adaptively query the mechanism, and run membership inference~\citep{black_box_system_prompt_extr}, or reconstruction attacks~\citep{prompt_extraction,inversion_main}.
+In our work, we always assume that all sensitive information is encoded in a subset of tokens in the input.
+We identify four baseline \emph{token-level} private inference methods.

 \textbf{1.
-Named Entity Recognition (NER):} Scrubbing is an industry-wide standard that relies on modifying the dataset using NER to detect and remove sensitive tokens which are redacted or sometimes replaced with private placeholder tokens~\cite{doc1,doc2,doc3}.
-While replacement may not provide perfect privacy, as adjacent tokens can still leak some information (e.g.,~pronouns leak a person's gender), it is widely deployed and accepted as a privatization mechanism.
+Scrubbing:} Scrubbing is an industry-wide standard often used for removing PII, that relies on modifying the dataset using Named Entity Recognition (NER) to detect sensitive tokens which are redacted or sometimes replaced with private placeholder tokens~\citep{doc2,doc3}.
+While replacement may not provide perfect privacy, as adjacent tokens can still leak some information (e.g.,~pronouns leak a person's gender) \citep{staab2024memorizationviolatingprivacyinference}, it is widely deployed and accepted as a privatization mechanism.

 \textbf{2.
-Prompt Engineering.} A solution that modifies the inference process is to instruct the model to paraphrase documents \emph{without} leaking PII~\cite{mattern2022limits,staab2024large}.
+Prompt Engineering.} A solution that modifies the inference process is to instruct the model to paraphrase documents \emph{without} leaking PII~\citep{mattern2022limits,staab2024large}.
 Compared to NER, this method better preserves the context's quality, but provides no privacy guarantees.
-This method cannot be trusted, as (i) previous works showed that it is vulnerable to jailbreak attacks~\cite{wang2025pig,li2024llm_pbe} and (ii) we show that inferential white-box attackers can infer membership at a high success rate without jailbreaking.
+This method cannot be trusted, as (i) previous works showed that it is vulnerable to jailbreak attacks~\citep{wang2025pig,li2024llm_pbe} and (ii) we show that inferential white-box attackers can infer membership at a high success rate without jailbreaking.